Skylab Rescue: Crew

 Brand and Lind were assigned as the rescue mission's crew, had it proven necessary.
 Although the rescue contingency was not flown, both astronauts made later spaceflights.
-Brand flew in 1975 as the Command Module Pilot of the Apollo-Soyuz Test Project before commanding three Space Shuttle missions: STS-5 in 1982, STS-41-B in 1984, and STS-35 in 1990.
+Brand flew in 1975 as the Command Module Pilot of the Apollo–Soyuz Test Project before commanding three Space Shuttle missions: STS-5 in 1982, STS-41-B in 1984, and STS-35 in 1990.
 Lind would wait another decade before he flew as a mission specialist on STS-51-B in 1985.

+Current location

+Skylab Rescue hardware in now on display at the Kennedy Space Center Visitor Complex.
+CSM 119 is located in the Apollo/Saturn V Center.
+The Saturn IB booster for AS 209 is currently located in the Visitor Complex's Rocket Garden.
+It is displayed horizontally, mated to an Apollo FVV (Facilities Verification Vehicle) which was formerly displayed at the VAB's Visitor Complex circa October 1968.